wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

         #### Example

-        Printing the name of this spell's onwer.
+        Printing the name of this spell's owner.

         ```lua
         if spell.owner then